 4.Dhahbi J.M. et al. (2013) "5' tRNA halves are present as abundant complexes in serum, concentrated in blood cells, and modulated by aging and calorie restriction."
 BMC Genomics 14:298 [PMID: 23638709]

 The tRF&tiRNA-seq provides a wealth of bioinformatics analyses to better understand their biology and facilitate biomarker applications.
 As a bonus, microRNA expression analysis is also included.

-Figure 2.
-Detailed annotation of tRF&tiRNA sequences, family members, secondary structures, and cleavage sites in tRNAs.
+Figure 1.
+Differential analysis data tables with detailed annotation of tRF&tiRNA sequences, type, length and cleavage sites in tRNAs.